Fatigue

 Treatment of Fatigue

+There are no approved medication treatments for myalgic encephalomyelitis/chronic fatigue syndrome/systemic exertion intolerance disease.
 Treatment is directed at the cause of the fatigue.
-People with chronic fatigue syndrome or fatigue with no clear cause may be helped with physical therapy that includes increasing degrees of exercise and with psychologic support (for example, cognitive-behavioral therapy).
+People with chronic fatigue syndrome or fatigue with no clear cause may be helped with physical therapy that includes increasing degrees of exercise and with psychological support (for example, cognitive-behavioral therapy).
 Focusing on improving sleep and improving pain may also be helpful.

-Although it is normal for people to slow down as they age, fatigue is not normal.
-Fatigue is more often the first symptom of a disorder in older people.
-For example, the first symptom of pneumonia in an older woman may be fatigue rather than any pulmonary symptoms (such as cough or difficulty breathing) or fever.
-In older people, the first symptom of other disorders, such as giant cell arteritis, may also be fatigue.
-Because serious illness may become apparent soon after sudden fatigue in older people, it is important to determine the cause as quickly as possible.
+Although it is normal for people to slow down as they age, persistent or severe fatigue is not normal.
+Fatigue is often the first symptom of a disorder in older adults.
+For example, the first symptom of pneumonia in an older adult may be fatigue rather than any pulmonary symptoms (such as cough or difficulty breathing) or fever.
+The first symptom of other diseases, such as giant cell arteritis, may also be fatigue.
+Because a serious illness may become apparent soon after sudden fatigue in older people, it is important to determine the cause quickly.

 Key Points